How To Update WordPress Themes

 Learn how to easily update WordPress themes inside your dashboard …

-Theme Management: Updating Your WordPress ThemeIf you are new to WordPress, make sure you read our overview of WordPress themes.
-We’ve written a detailed article that explains what themes are and how using themes can save small business website owners time and money.
+Theme Management: Upgrading A Theme In WordPressIf you are new to WordPress, make sure you read our introduction to WordPress themes.
+It explains what themes are and how using a theme can save web business owners time and money.

-Updating Your WordPress Theme – Best Practices Checklist
+Updating WordPress Themes – Best Practices Checklist

-Upgrading A WordPress Theme - Best Practices
+Updating Themes - Best Practices

-1. Back Up Your Site Files And Data
+1. Back Up Your Site Fully

 2. Check The Changelog

-If the theme changes seem irrelevant or unimportant, you can skip the update.
+If the changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, it’s best to upgrade.

-3. Test Your Theme
+3. Test The Theme

 If you can, it’s a good idea to check the theme before installing it on your site.